chrfla/sec-filings-nlp/README.md

 #### Data
 Datasets generated from the Python scripts are store under `data/...`.
-Please refer to the [README file](https://github.com/chrfla/sec-filings-nlp/blob/master/data/README.md) for more information about downloading the finished datasets.
+Please refer to the [README](https://github.com/chrfla/sec-filings-nlp/blob/master/data/README.md) for more information about downloading the finished datasets.

 `data/sec-text/...` stores all SEC 10-filings used in this project.
-Please refer to the [README file](https://github.com/chrfla/sec-filings-nlp/blob/master/data/sec-text/README.md) for more information about downloading these files in a bulk.
+Please refer to the [README](https://github.com/chrfla/sec-filings-nlp/blob/master/data/sec-text/README.md) for more information about downloading these files in a bulk.

 `data/10K-word-embeddings/...` refers to a repository with a pre-trained Word2Vec model on 10K-filings, which is used in this project.